MarkowskiRafal/MarkowskiRafal/README.md

 ## My coding experience

 From an early age I was fascinated by technology, science and computers, I was curious about how they work from the programming side.
 In school, I created simple console applications written in C++ for calculating various things useful in my math classes, because while studying I wanted my own calculator for fun and learning purposes.
-Later in college I switched to Jav, and over time my passion for programming has only deepened.
-I currently work as a Java programmer, which is not only a job for me, but also a way to continue my hobby and passion.
+Later in college, I switched to Java, where I created two larger and more serious projects - a movie theater application and a tournament management application.
+I have been working as a Java developer since August 2021, which is a continuation of my hobby and passion and I am genuinely enthusiastic about learning, and I find joy and satisfaction in the process of development.

-After working hours, I don't stop exploring the world of Java.
-I read about the latest trends, experiment with different technologies and develop my programming skills.
-For me, the key element of success is systematic learning and determination.
-Constantly expanding my knowledge and exploring new areas of programming make every day a new challenge and learning opportunity.
+After working hours I don't stop exploring the world of Java.
+I read about the latest trends, study about new technologies and develop my programming skills by solving various tasks from the internet and creating new projects.
+I believe that systematic learning and solving different tasks is an effective way to develop programming skills and exercise the brain.

 ## Technologies

 - Java
-- Spring Boot Framework
+- Spring Boot
 - Hibernate
 - Git
+- Gradle
-- Gradle & Maven
+- Maven
+- Junit
+- Mockito
 - PostgreSQL
 - MySQL
 - Thymeleaf
-- Git
 - Bootstrap

-Technologies that I'm familiar with, but not that good:
+- Jira
+- Jenkins
+- Kibana
-- HTML
+- Elasticsearch
-- CSS
+- Docker
-- MySQL
+- Kafka

 Languages:
 - Polish: native
 - English: communicative

-## Projects
+## Projects during college:

 #### Cinema booking system: | [Repository](https://github.com/MarkowskiRafal/Cinema-booking-system) | Run here: https://kinoteatr-app.herokuapp.com